AhtishamTanveer/Advance-cybercrime-investigation-reports/README.md

 # ICDFA-Training-Reports
-Reports of all tasks of my training on Advance cybercrime investigations.
+A collection of detailed reports from my Advanced Cybercrime Investigations training, covering all assigned tasks and practical exercises.